ezsystems/commerce-documentation/docs/developer_manual/caching_in_the_shop/basketpreview_cache_and_user_specific_data.md

-# Basketpreview cache and user specific data
+# Basketpreview cache and user-specific data

 silver.eShop uses a lot of dynamic data which has to be displayed in the shop:

 - The basket preview showing the number of products and a list of products
 - The name of the customer
 - The number of items in the wishlist

 In order to improve the caching and speed up page loading a special route is used to provide the dynamic data using a REST call.
 It would be possible to use ESI blocks to cache the user specific data inside a page but this concept has some restrictions since it is not very reliable (there is no cache by user/session but a cache by cookie hash which might cause issues when 3rd party software are changing the data stored in a cookie).